Tnllnt/forage-lyft-starter-repo/README.md

-# Starter Repo
+# Starter Repo Refactor
-This repo has everything you need to get started on the program, good luck!
+A repo refactored by a person with little prior Phython experience.